-The authorized directors of the Company are Mr. Vichien Phongsathorn, Mr. Suradej Boonyawatana, Mrs. Duangthip Eamrungroj, Mr. Harin Upra and Mrs. Walairat Pongjitt, two of these five jointly sign with the Company's seal affixed.
+Mr. Vichien Phongsathorn, Mrs. Duangthip Eamrungroj, Mr. Suradej Boonyawatana, Miss Wanna Kolsrichai and Mr. Harin Upra, with any two of five directors signing jointly with the Company's seal affixed.

 Term of the Board of Directors

 At every Annual General Meeting of Shareholders, one-third of the directors must resign.
 If one-third is not a round number, the number closest thereto shall be the applicable number.
 The directors to vacate office within the first and second year following Company registration shall draw lots.
 In subsequent years, the directors serving the longest shall resign.
 The directors who vacate office are eligible for re-election by shareholders.